 Start with our travel “must have” list above for a great check list of what to bring and add a few more car-specific items:

-• Car organizer for storing & organizing toys, food, drinks etc. within easy reach for your kids
+- Our Backseat Butler Car Organizer for storing & organizing toys, food, drinks etc.

-• Potty seat (along with seat protectors, hand sanitizer, toilet paper, wipes, trash bag, etc) if your child is out of diapers and will be using public restrooms along the way
+- Potty seat (along with seat protectors, hand sanitizer, toilet paper, wipes, trash bag, etc.) if your child is out of diapers and will be using public restrooms along the way

-Be prepared with a variety of travel tunes, movies (portable DVD players), handheld games, etc to help keep little ones entertained along the way.
+Be prepared with a variety of travel tunes, movies (portable DVD players), tablets, etc. to help keep little ones entertained along the way.
 Headphones are helpful for older toddlers when their younger baby siblings need to nap.
 No-mess coloring pages and reusable sticker activity pads are fantastic!
 Don’t forget fun car games everyone can play together too such as “I Spy.”

 “Reward” good behavior…as hours or miles pass, reward good behavior with snacks, new toys or games to keep kids happy.

 Utilize these helpful tips to make your hotel room feel like a “home away from home” for you and your kids!

 When booking your room, some parents really like having 2 bedrooms or at least somewhat separate rooms so your child has their own area to sleep with lights out, minimal noise, etc. Multiple rooms are also incredibly helpful during nap times.